surfcx/tripsync/privacy-policy.md

 To request account deletion, follow the instructions at our **Account Deletion page** (linked from our Google Play and App Store listings).

-To exercise any other right, email **support@tripsync.app** with the subject line that describes your request and the email address associated with your account.
+To exercise any other right, email **neelagiri@outlook.com** with the subject line that describes your request and the email address associated with your account.
 We respond within 30 days.

 You may also contact your local data protection authority if you believe we have not handled your data lawfully.